RichardScottOZ/uncover-ml/docs/workflows.rst

   and the target value for a given point.
 This is before any scaling or transforms are applied.
-- ``rawcovariates_mask.csv``: a table representing the mask for each point, i.e. which covariates are missing from which coordinates.
+- ``rawcovariates_mask.csv``: a table representing the mask for each point, i.e. which coviarates are missing from which coordinates.
 - ``transformed_targets.csv``: a table containing untransformed target values in the first column and the transformed value in the other column.